 This article discusses how integrating artificial intelligence in fintech apps can improve your business outcomes.

 Let’s see how AI can improve a FinTech app.
-Consider the following benefits of artificial inetlligence in fintech sector:
+Consider the following benefits of artificial intelligence in the fintech sector:

 1. Reduce operational costs